kmsoln/JavaWebDevTutorial/docs/en/springsecurity/practice/setup-server-authorization.md

     - We use `.authorizeHttpRequests()` to define authorization rules.
     - Inside the lambda expression, we specify which requests should be permitted.

-## Conclusion

-You have successfully set up authorization rules in your application to control access to different paths and endpoints.
-By defining specific permissions for each path, you can ensure that users can only access the resources they are authorized to use.

 ---

 # [NEXT TASK: Authorize Authenticated Users](authorize-server-authenticated.md)